dynamics-of-stellar-systems/dynamite/docs/getting_started/installation.rst

 Download from `github <https://github.com/dynamics-of-stellar-systems/dynamite>`_, unzip and move the DYNAMITE code to the directory in which you want to install it.
 Make sure that your system fulfills the :ref:`software-requirements` listed above (in particular the Fortran compiler).

+If you encouter problems during the installation process, have a look at the section :ref:`troubleshooting`.
+Some of the most common issues are gathered there.

-The installation of DYNAMITE consists of three steps, as detailed below.
+The installation of DYNAMITE consists of three steps, as detailed below.a

 1. Installation of GALAHAD
 --------------------------